DeterminateSystems/nix-installer-action/README.md

 ### With FlakeHub

-To fetch private flakes from FlakeHub and Nix builds from FlakeHub Cache, update the `permissions` block and use the [`determinate-nix-action`][determinate-nix-action] action:
+To fetch private flakes from FlakeHub and Nix builds from FlakeHub Cache, update the `permissions` block and use [`determinate-nix-action`][determinate-nix-action]:

 ```yaml
 on: